ci4rail/docs/docs/_includes/content/io4edge/iou06-front/detailed-description.md

 {% include content/tabv2/end.md %}

 #### Overcurrent and Overload Handling
 The Binary outputs are overcurrent and overload protected.
 In case an overcurrent condition is detected on one channel, the channel is disabled.
-The channel is activated again only after the overcurrent condition is no longer present, and the circuit has to be restarted.
+To recover from the situation, remove the load completely to allow a relaxing time for the {{ page.product_name }} to function again.